Follow the author at www.facebook.com/AuthorTedRichardson

 With five children and a limited budget, Richardson family vacations usually involved piling into the family’s ’67 Ambassador Wagon and hitting the road.
 Destinations had to be no more than six hours away—because any longer than that and all hell would break loose in the back seat!
 Now if you take a compass and draw a six hour radius from Ted’s childhood home, it basically covers an area from Maine to Virginia – which includes most of the places that gave birth to our country.
 To the north were places like Sturbridge Village, Plymouth Plantation, and Lexington and Concord—where the ‘first shot heard around the world’ was fired.
 To the south were Colonial Williamsburg, Philadelphia, and Washington, D.C.
 As you might imagine, it didn’t take Ted long to become hooked on American history.

 Fast forward a few decades.
 After more than twenty-five years as a business professional, Ted finally parlayed his fascination with American history and love of a good mystery into writing his own works of fiction.
 His independently published first novel, Imposters of Patriotism was released in June 2014 to enthusiastic reviews.
-Abolition of Evil is the sequel that follows Matt Hawkins on his next historical adventure.
-The third installment in the series, Geronimo’s Gold is currently in development and should be released in early 2017.
-He lives in the Atlanta area with his wife Beth and their two daughters.
+Abolition of Evil was the sequel that followed Matt Hawkins on his next historical adventure.
+The third book in the series, Geronimo’s Gold, was released in early 2017.